For the relative in Sweden

 Who counts as a family member?

 - cohabiting partner

-- you and your partner are at least 18 years old.
+You and your partner must both be over 18 years old.

 In exceptional cases, a close relative, who is not or will not become your spouse or live-in partner, can get a residence permit to live with you in Sweden.
 You must then have a permanent residence permit.